shanteacontrols/OpenDeck/app/boards/README.md

    - `test.overlay`, only if host tests need shared emulated devices or partition labels for that board family
 4. Add `app/boards/opendeck/<target>/opendeck.overlay`.
 5. Add `app/boards/opendeck/<target>/firmware.overlay` only if the target needs extra OpenDeck-specific bus aliases or target-local DTS tweaks.
+6. Add `app/boards/opendeck/<target>/firmware.conf` or `bootloader.conf` only if the target needs OpenDeck-specific support flags or target-local config.
-6. Add the required `opendeck,metadata` node with the correct `zephyr-board` value.
+7. Add the required `opendeck,metadata` node with the correct `zephyr-board` value.
-7. Describe the actual OpenDeck hardware in `opendeck.overlay`.
+8. Describe the actual OpenDeck hardware in `opendeck.overlay`.
-8. Add optional `opendeck,tests` and `opendeck,bulk-build` nodes if the target should participate in test or helper-script flows.
+9. Add optional `opendeck,tests` and `opendeck,bulk-build` nodes if the target should participate in test or helper-script flows.

 In practice: